-The MIT Physics of Living Systems Fellowship supports postdoctoral scholars in pursuing research in the non-equilibrium dynamics of living systems, from the molecular to population scales.
-Initial funding for this initiative was made possible by the Moore Foundation.
+The MIT Physics of Living Systems Fellowship supports postdoctoral scholars in pursuing research in the dynamics of living and complex systems, from the molecular to population scales.
 The program aims to appoint two new Fellows per academic year for a three-year fellowship term each.
-Fellows are typically selected by means of an annual competition coordinated with the Pappalardo Fellowship competition in early September; Biophysics applicants for the Pappalardo Fellowship will be considered for both Fellowship programs.
-Candidates must be nominated by early September, and the complete application is then due a few weeks later.
+Fellows are typically selected by means of an annual competition coordinated with the Pappalardo Fellowship competition in early September; biophysics and soft matter applicants for the Pappalardo Fellowship will be considered for both Fellowship programs.
+Candidates must be nominated by September 8, and the complete application is then due a few weeks later.

 All MIT Physics of Living Systems Fellows are provided with: